marcus-crane/utf9k/src/content/blog/2021-02-13 A Recently Horrible Iteration of Google Search.md

 ---
-category: "blog"
+category: blog
 date: 2021-02-13T01:11:00+13:00
-description: "How many widgets can you fit on a mobile webpage?
-More than should be legal"
+description: How many widgets can you fit on a mobile webpage?
+More than should be legal
+output: src/content/blog
+publish: true
-slug: "a-recently-horrible-iteration-of-google-search"
+slug: a-recently-horrible-iteration-of-google-search
 tags:
-  - "google"
+  - google
-  - "media"
+  - media
-  - "search"
+  - search
-title: "Google recently surfaced awful results for movies and tv"
+title: Google recently surfaced awful results for movies and tv
 ---
 I don't know about you but whenever I have just watched a movie, or tv series, I like to look it up on Wikipedia to read about the development behind the scenes and how it was received upon release.

 Ok, I also have a pretty bad habit of reading the plot of a film while I'm also meant to be watching the film itself.
 Never in theatres of course!